RyannnG/Statistic-110-Probability/markdown/origin course note.md

 **Birthday Problem**

-(Exclude Feb 29, assume 365 days equally likely, assume indep. of birth)
+(Exclude Feb 29, assume 365 days equally likely, assume independent of birth)

-k people , find prob. that two have same birthday
+k people , find probability that two have same birthday

-If k > 365, prob. is 1
+If k > 365, probability is 1

 50%-50%